Quarterly Estimated Tax Payments | FAQ

-These are estimated tax payments and you will need to file an annual return to determine what your actual tax payment is.
+These are estimated tax payments and you will need to file an annual return to determine your actual tax payment.
 You may find that you were overpaying your taxes and get a refund, or you may have underpaid and end up owing.

 There are a lot of variables that go into making estimated tax payments.
 We advise that you meet with your accountant or bookkeeper to ensure that your payments are accurate.